-I struggled with sacroiliac joint dysfunction for five years, from 2011 to 2016, before finding the answers I really needed in order to heal.
+I struggled with severe sacroiliac joint dysfunction for five years, from 2011 to 2016, before finding the answers I really needed in order to heal.

 In the process, I ended up creating a separate blog, My Sacroiliac Joint Saga, as a space to I share all that I’ve learned.
 It began as sort of an “open workbook,” but as I found my own answers over time, my emphasis shifted more into creating a site that could help others.
 Now I write about my experiences, the anatomy of the SI joint, and link to resources that I believe are valuable.

 If you’re curious about my personal history with SI joint dysfunction, below you will find all of my original posts on the topic from this blog.
 Putting these posts out there helped me to realize I wasn’t alone, and that other people could actually benefit from what I had to say.
-(Thank you all so much for your words of encouragement, and for the inspiration to keep searching!).
+Thank you all so much for your words of encouragement, and for the inspiration to keep searching!

-Original posts (in chronological order):
+Original SI joint posts from this blog (in chronological order):

 What’s going on with me right now (April 2014): This post was originally meant as a follow-up to a series of posts about my journey with chronic pain, and touches on how my problem with the SI joint originally developed.

 My saga with the sacroiliac joint (May 2014)